micantoine/svelte-preprocess-cssmodules/README.md

 <p class="red-30_1IC">My red text</p>
 ```

-### Global/Local Mode
+### Modes

-The component will use the `native` mode by default (following the philosophy of cssModules).
-Other mode `mixed` (same as the preprocessor `v1` ) or `scoped` (generating a unique class while using the svelte scoped system) can also be used depending of your preferences.
+Preprocessor can operate in the following modes:

+- `native` (default) - scopes classes with cssModules, anything else is unscoped
+- `mixed` - scopes non-class selectors with svelte scoping in addition to `native` (same as preprocessor `v1`)
+- `scoped` - scopes classes with svelte scoping in addition to `mixed`

 The mode can be set globally from the preprocessor options or locally to override the global settings per component.